EighteenZi/rocksdb_wiki/Iterator.md

 ## Consistent View
 If `ReadOptions.snapshot` is given, the iterator will return data as of the snapshot.
 If it is `nullptr`, the iterator will read from an implicit snapshot as of the time the iterator is created.
-The implicit snapshot is preserved by [[pinning resource|Iterator#Resource pinned by iterators and iterator refreshing]].
+The implicit snapshot is preserved by [[pinning resource|Iterator#resource-pinned-by-iterators-and-iterator-refreshing]].
 There is not way to convert this implicit snapshot to explicit snapshot.

 ## Error Handling
 `Iterator::status()` returns the error of the iterating.
 The errors include I/O errors, checksum mismatch, unsupported operations, internal errors, or other errors.